mwrynn/tntgen/README.md

 [INFO] ------------------------------------------------------------------------
 ```

-4. This should create a file, named something like `./tntgen/target/tntgen-1.0-SNAPSHOT.jar`.
+4. This should create a jar file, the path being something like `./tntgen/target/tntgen-1.0-SNAPSHOT.jar`.
 In other words, the Maven command will created a directory called `target` under the `tntgen` directory.
-It will then populate `target` with a a file with the `.jar` extension.
-You will use this jar with your java command.
+It will then populate `target` with a a file with the `.jar` extension called `tntgen-1.0-SNAPSHOT.jar` (or similar).
+This is the jar to execute with your java command.
 (See below.)

 5. Run the `java` command.
-The exact command depends on the exact options you wish to set.
-Below is an example command that may work for you:
+The exact command depends on the options you wish to set.
+Below is an example command that you can try for starters, then modify it as you see fit:
 ```
 java -jar tntgen-1.0-SNAPSHOT.jar -r 10 -h -t -e FIFTH -k HUMAN,DWARF -s STR,ADDS
 ```